chrislzm/BackInStock/Objects/README.md

 # Back In Stock - Shared Objects

 This project contains shared Java dependencies for both the [Database REST API](RestApi) and the [Notification Service](NotificationService).
-These classes and interfaces have been put into this separate project for build convenience.
+The classes and interfaces in this project have been put here for build convenience.

 This project does not need to be modified, but you may want to add any custom API integrations into this package.

 ## Deployment

 If you modify or add to this project, recompile its contents using the command `./gradlew build`.
 Be sure to also refresh + recompile all other projects that depend on this project.

 ## Author